Data Source

 Data is consumed in real-time via the Rail Data Marketplace and stored locally.
 Data collection began in February 2026; statistics are based on however many days of data are available, up to 90 days for the rolling view.

-- A train is counted as "on time" if it arrives at its destination within 5 minutes of the planned arrival time.
+- A train is counted as "on time" if it arrives within 5 minutes of the planned arrival time.

 - This includes trains marked as EARLY or ON TIME by Network Rail, plus trains marked as LATE with a delay of 5 minutes or less.